SerialDescriptor

 Link copied to clipboard

-Whether the descriptor describes nullable element.
+Whether the descriptor describes a nullable type.
 Returns true if associated serializer can serialize/deserialize nullable elements of the described type.

 Link copied to clipboard